 SFC Farmers Market.
 Courtesy of the Sustainable Food Center, credit Buff Strickland.

-44. Kids can paint, climb and make a splash at Thinkery, Austin's interactive children's museum.
-During Wednesday Community Nights, admission is by donation ($1 is suggested).
+Kids can paint, climb and make a splash at Thinkery Austin's interactive children's museum where little ones have fun while learning.

-50. Make reservations for Sunday Gospel Brunch at Stubb’s Bar-B-Q, an Austin music institution that serves up lip-smacking barbecue along with some of the best live bands around, all for one reasonable price.
+Make a reservation for Sunday Gospel Brunch at Stubb’s Bar-B-Q, an Austin music institution that serves up lip-smacking barbecue along with some of the best live bands around, all for one reasonable price.